The Best Way to Find Duplicate Images of Different Sizes

 | File size | 1.4 MB | 718 KB | 136 KB |

 - Why do you have duplicate images in different sizes?
-There can be various reasons, such as compressing the file size, reducing the resolution (like from 3120 x 4160 to 1560 x 2080), converting the format (like from JPG to PNG), and importing both the HEIC and JPG versions of your photos from iPhone.
+There can be various reasons, such as compressing the file size, reducing the resolutions (like from 3120 x 4160 to 1560 x 2080), converting the format (like from JPG to PNG), and importing both the HEIC and JPG versions of your photos from iPhone.

 - In a set of such duplicates, which photo should you keep?
 Ideally, you may want to keep the original one, which generally has the highest resolution and file size.
 If one version is in JPG and the other in HEIC or RAW, choose the desired format to keep or keep both.
-HEIC offers the same visual quality as JPG does but use less storage space.
+(HEIC offers the same visual quality as JPG does but use less storage space.)
 You may need the RAW image for post-processing.
 All in all, it depends on you.

 How to find duplicate images of different sizes

-- Also find photos that looks similar
+- Find photos that look similar too

 - Allow you to conveniently preview photos and see photo information

-- Offer rules to help you mass select duplicates for deletion by resolution, file size, time, etc.
+- Offer rules to help you mass select duplicates for deletion by resolution, file size, time, and more

-- Allow you to manually adjust the selection
+- Allow you to manually adjust selections

 - Help you find duplicates on Windows PC, Mac, external hard drive, SD card, Google Photos, OneDrive and more, including those in the Photos app on Mac and Windows PC

 Step 1.
-Install duplicate image finder software.
+Install duplicate image finder software

 Download and install Cisdem Duplicate Finder.
 Open it.